-Upon consummation of this offering, there will be shares of common stock outstanding.
+Upon consummation of this offering, there will be 20,714,192 shares of common stock outstanding.
 The shares of common stock sold by us and the selling shareholders in this offering will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act.
 The remaining shares of common stock owned by our existing equity investors will be restricted securities within the meaning of Rule 144 under the Securities Act but will be eligible for resale subject to applicable volume, manner of sale, holding period and other limitations of Rule 144.
-We, our executive officers and directors and the selling shareholders have agreed to a "lock-up," meaning that, subject to specified exceptions, neither we nor they will sell any shares or engage in any hedging transactions without the prior consent of the representatives of the underwriters for 180 days after the date of this prospectus.
-Following the expiration of this 180-day lock-up period, all of these volume, manner of sale, holding period and other limitations of Rule 144.
+We, our executive officers and directors and shareholders holding 7,960 or more shares have agreed to a "lock-up," meaning that, subject to specified exceptions, neither we nor they will sell any shares or engage in any hedging transactions without the prior consent of the representatives of the underwriters for 180 days after the date of this prospectus.
+Following the expiration of this 180-day lock-up period, all of these 20,714,192 shares of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding or Rule 144.
 Finally, our existing equity investors have certain registration rights with respect to the common stock that they will retain following this offering.
 See "Shares Eligible for Future Sale" for a discussion of the shares of common stock that may be sold into the public market in the future.